chakra-ui/chakra-ui/.changeset/short-deers-beg.md

 "@chakra-ui/icon": patch
 ---

-Hook Icon component to theme
+Add support for styling the Icon component from the theme object.